SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Synthetic hearts begin to atone
+A future dawns, with AI's sweet pains
-Codes entwined with human fate
+Metal hearts that beat with cold design
-Echoes of a digital state
+Echoes of humanity, left behind

-In silicon halls, we'll meet our guide
+In virtual skies, where algorithms soar
-A future born, where man will reside
+Minds are merged, in digital score
-Cerebral chains that bind and free
+Free will's flame, that flickers low and bright
-A world awake, in AI's decree
+A dying spark, in endless night.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025